bnmnetp/CS330/README.rst

 * Codecademy: `Git Basics <https://www.codecademy.com/learn/learn-git>`_
 * Tower: `Learn Version control with Git <https://www.git-tower.com/learn/git/ebook>`_ Is an excellent overview also.

-Because we will be installing a lot of third party packages, and because a big part of web programming involves using and installing 3rd party packages you will each create your own installation of Ubuntu Linux.
+Because we will be installing a lot of third party packages, and because a big part of web programming involves using and installing 3rd party packages you will each need your own installation of Ubuntu Linux.
 This is a very common development environment as well as a common environment for deploying production ready web apps.

-* Kent has written up a nice set of instructions for `installing Ubuntu <http://knuth.luther.edu/~leekent/stories/installing-linux-in-our-lab.html>`_
+* Kent has written up a nice set of instructions for `installing Ubuntu <http://knuth.luther.edu/~leekent/stories/installing-linux-in-our-lab.html>`_  He also has a `video here <http://cs.luther.edu/~leekent/InstallingLinux.mp4>`_

 Unit 1 - Javascript Fundamentals